TorahBibleCodes/TorahBibleCodes/README.md

-#  The Torah Bible Codes - David Ben Zelateh v0.1
+# Torah Bible Codes - David Ben Zelateh v0.1

 An understandable multilanguaje and multithreading bible codes .
 Study the Torah as never before